-While not as big as other streaming services, Optus Sport has garnered a faithful audience of sports fans in Australia, especially football (or soccer) fanatics after securing the streaming rights to the English Premier League and UEFA Champions League.
+While not as big as other streaming services, Optus Sport has garnered a faithful audience of sports fans in Australia, especially football (or soccer) fanatics after securing the streaming rights to the English Premier League.
 As Optus Sport is owned by telco giant Optus, there are a number of packages that combine an Optus Sport subscription with a phone plan and include unmetered data usage.
 But for those who may not be an Optus customer, this leaves the question as to how much data does Optus Sport actually use, and is there a way to reduce its data usage to prevent you from going over your monthly limit?
 Find out below.

 How much data does Optus Sport use?

 Optus does not publicly disclose specific details regarding the data usage of Optus Sport.
 However, estimates suggest that Optus Sport uses about 30MB of data per minute, meaning a full 90 minute football match will use around 2.7GB of data.
 See Optus Sport data usage stats below.

 |Minutes of Optus Sport||Mobile Data Used|

 Optus Sport is unmetered on the Optus network, meaning that if you have either an eligible Optus mobile or broadband plan, you can stream Optus Sport without using your own data.
 In saying this, browsing in the app, authentication, analytics and advertising, such as the ads which play before your streamed content, all use data, meaning how much data you use will vary depending on a number of factors.

 If your Optus Sport content is poor quality, or you’re constantly being interrupted by buffering, it may be because the speed of your internet or data is too slow.
 Optus recommends using a fixed broadband internet service that provides an average download speed of at least 3 Mbps, or over 7 Mbps for 2nd Generation Fetch boxes, for optimal Optus Sport streaming.